-House to vote on semi-automatic gun ban, after 20-year lapse
+House passes bill banning certain semi-automatic guns

-WASHINGTON (AP) — The House is preparing to vote Friday to revive a ban on semi-automatic guns, the first vote of its kind in years and a direct response to the firearms often used in the crush of mass shootings ripping through communities nationwide.
+WASHINGTON (AP) — The House passed legislation Friday to revive a ban on certain semi-automatic guns, the first vote of its kind in years and a direct response to the firearms often used in the crush of mass shootings ripping through communities nationwide.

 Once banned in the U.S., the high-powered firearms are now widely blamed as the weapon of choice among young men responsible for many of the most devastating mass shootings.
-But Congress allowed the restrictions first put in place in 1994 to expire a decade later, unable to muster the political support to counter the powerful gun lobby and reinstate the weapons ban.
+But Congress allowed the restrictions first put in place in 1994 on the manufacture and sales of the weapons to expire a decade later, unable to muster the political support to counter the powerful gun lobby and reinstate the weapons ban.

 Speaker Nancy Pelosi pushed the vote toward passage in the Democratic-run House, saying the earlier ban “saved lives.”

+President Joe Biden hailed the House vote, saying, “The majority of the American people agree with this common sense action.”
+He urged the Senate to “move quickly to get this bill to my desk.”

-The House legislation is shunned by Republicans, who dismiss it as an election-year strategy by Democrats.
-It will likely stall in the 50-50 Senate.
+However, it is likely to stall in the 50-50 Senate.
+The House legislation is shunned by Republicans, who dismissed it as an election-year strategy by Democrats.
+Almost all Republicans voted against the House bill, which passed 217-213.

 The bill comes at a time of intensifying concerns about gun violence and shootings — the supermarket shooting in Buffalo, N.Y.; massacre of school children in Uvalde, Texas; and the July Fourth shootings of revelers in Highland Park, Ill.

-Voters seem to be taking such votes seriously as Congress splits along party lines and lawmakers are forced to go on the record with their views.
+Voters seem to be taking such election-year votes seriously as Congress splits along party lines and lawmakers are forced to go on the record with their views.
 A recent vote to protect same-sex marriages from potential Supreme Court legal challenges won a surprising amount of bipartisan support.

-President Joe Biden, who was instrumental in helping pass the first weapons ban as a senator in 1994, encouraged passage, promising to sign the bill if it reached his desk.
-In a statement before the vote, his administration said “we know an assault weapons and large-capacity magazine ban will save lives.”

-The Biden administration said for 10 years while the ban was in place, mass shootings declined.
+Biden was instrumental in helping secure the first semi-automatic weapons ban as a senator in 1994.
+The Biden administration said that for 10 years, while the ban was in place, mass shootings declined.
 “When the ban expired in 2004, mass shootings tripled,” the statement said.

+Republicans stood firmly against limits on ownership of the high-powered firearms during an at times emotional debate ahead of voting.

+“It’s a gun grab, pure and simple,” said Rep. Guy Reschenthaler, R-Pa.

 Congress passed a modest gun violence prevention package just last month in the aftermath of the tragic shooting of 19 school children and two teachers in Uvalde.
 That bipartisan bill was the first of its kind after years of failed efforts to confront the gun lobby, including after a similar 2012 mass tragedy at Sandy Hook Elementary School in Newtown, Conn.